vicianm/dynamic-form/README.md

 # StickyLinearLayout

-StickyLinearLayout is LinearLayout like ViewGroup with capability to pin headers and footers of large structured forms.
+StickyLinearLayout is LinearLayout based ViewGroup with capability to pin headers and footers of large structured forms.

 Demo application: https://github.com/vicianm/sticky-linear-layout-demo